-First year - case study projects and electives
+First year - case study projects, data mastery, electives, International Module and MSc Research proposal

-In the first year of the Master's programme Spatial Engineering students will work on three case study projects to develop (in a scientific way) sustainable interventions to help solve certain problems.
+In the first year of the Master's programme Spatial Engineering students will work on two case study projects to develop (in a scientific way) sustainable interventions to help solve certain problems.
 During the case study projects students will encounter the need for more knowledge.
-This can be obtained during the case study projects - in specialized lectures on choice topics, skill learning line workshops and of course self study - as well as after using the 4th quartile for electives courses related to their own research topic.
+This can be obtained during the case study projects - in specialized lectures on choice topics, skill learning line workshops and of course self study - as well as after using the 2nd quartile data mastery and electives courses.
+At the end of the first year the international module offers insights in how wicked problems are dealth with by organisations in the workfield.
+Also at the end of the first year the individual MSc Research proposal has to be defended.

-Second year - fieldtrip, MSc research and internship
+Second year - Electives, MSc research and internship

-The second year of Spatial Engineering allows students to further pursue a more personally oriented curriculum.
+The second year of Spatial Engineering allows students to further pursue a personally oriented more flexible curriculum.
 The main part is the individual MSc research, on a topic of choice.
 At ITC, the MSc research topics are integrated with the main research themes at ITC, which are the responsibility of the professors and associate professors.
 There are six main research themes at ITC, each of which has multiple sub-themes that are very well suited for Spatial Engineering: urban development, climate change, disasters, resource extraction, agriculture etc.